 Mail: If you need to make a complaint or can't contact Iceland through the above methods, the company can also be reached via conventional mail at: Customer Care, Iceland Foods Ltd., Second Avenue, Deeside Industrial Estate, Deeside, Flintshire, CH5 2NW

 FAQs: If you have a simple query about using the Iceland website, arranging delivery, or using an Iceland voucher code, check out the Iceland FAQ site which can be found here.

 Iceland on Social Media

 Customers can also contact or follow Iceland via a number of social media channels.
 Promos come thick and fast with Iceland, and these channels are often the best way to stay in touch with the latest deals.
 Here are the accounts to bookmark:

 Iceland was founded by Sir Malcolm Walker in Oswestry in 1970.
 From the very start, the supermarket focused on frozen food – catering for microwave owners, and rising demand for cheap, nutritious food.
-Although the ownership of the chain has changed over the years, it has steadily grown, creating a network of over 900 UK stores and an efficient online ordering operation.
+Although the ownership of the chain has changed over the years, it has steadily grown, creating a network of 960 UK stores and an efficient online ordering operation.
 Iceland launched the sub-brand Swift in April 2021, with the first of these small convenience stores opening up in Newcastle.